facile-it/doctrine-mysql-come-back/README.md

 # Usage

-Since DBAL v3, `Connection::refresh` does not exist anymore, so you don't need to do anything else to leverage the reconnecton, reconnection will be automagically done.
+Since DBAL v3, `Connection::refresh` does not exist anymore, so you don't need to do anything else to leverage the reconnection, it will be automagically done.

 From `v1.6` of this library automagically reconnection is enabled also during `$em->getConnection()->beginTransaction()` calls, and this works also during simple `$em->flush()`, if out of a previous transaction.